Working in the Douro vineyards

 3) Keep a 20-Year-Old Tawny in the refrigerator

-Tawnies are crafted from wines of various harvests, aged patiently in oak casks until the perfect moment for blending and bottling.
+Tawnies are generally crafted from wines of various harvests, aged patiently in oak casks until the perfect moment for blending and bottling.
 A 20-year-old Tawny brings together wines with a weighted average age of twenty years, creating an alchemy of time and winemaking artistry.
 António’s longtime favorite is the magnificent Taylor’s 20-Year-Old Tawny Port.

 4) Always decant Vintage and Crusted Ports